jfalkner/CD-with-Kubernetes-CircleCI-and-Vault/README.md

 Why care?
 A good, scalable devops stack saves the entire team time.
 It reduces maintenance time dramatically.
 It also designs away many scalability issues and team/org failure modes.
 You don't need a dedicated "devops" team to do this right.

-At really high level, here is how it works:
+A high level overview of how it works:

 * Track all code changes in [git](https://git-scm.com/) and review in [GitHub](https://github.com/)
-* Isolate code and reproducibly run it via [Docker](https://www.docker.com/) in a scalable way on servers with [Kubernetes](https://kubernetes.io/docs/home/) and use Helm to version entire rollouts of services and jobs.
+* Isolate code and reproducibly run it via [Docker](https://www.docker.com/) in a scalable way on servers with [Kubernetes](https://kubernetes.io/docs/home/) and use [Helm](https://github.com/kubernetes/helm/) to version entire rollouts of services and jobs.
 * Auto-test code updates and continuously deploy with CircleCI.
 Prototype with feature flags in [Launch Darkly](https://launchdarkly.com/)
 * Stash secrets in [Vault](https://www.vaultproject.io/)